PrideLab/PRIDE-PPPAR/README.md

 ### 2024-11-05 (v3.0.5)
 * `pdp3` : add a new argument '-twnd' to specify the processing time window for not standard rinex obs
+* `pdp3` : add 'curl' as an alternative download tool in Linux version
 * `lib` : enable correction for satellite PCVs varying with azimuth
 * Other routine maintenance